-From the theoretical point of view on this problem several surveys can be considered [REFs].
+From the theoretical point of view of this problem, several surveys can be considered [REFs].
 The mobile cloud computing is a rapidly developing paradigm that poses many security and complexity problems.
 This type of systems requires new models of application and the new way of using data storage services.
 An analysis of the existing models of mobile cloud computing is presented in [8].
 All the models and protection schemes concentrate on the encryption properties and either perform the computations on their own [12-15] or use the cloud provider to off-load the cryptographic operations [16-18].
 It is natural that the mobile device cannot handle the operations securely without assistance of a cloud provider, due to the resource constraint and battery limitation.

 When it is desired to make the device more independent and less dependent on the cloud provider (suppose, an application needs to run securely without connection to the network) it is possible to use only the schemes that function without putting load on a provider.
 All the currently known schemes of encryption, performing the computation, as it is discussed in [8], either use the a cloud provider [12], a third party trusted agent [13], a combination of both [14], or concentrate on computational complexity without taking care of user privacy and security[15].